 Mt.
 Marathon Store

 The Mt.
-Marathon Store is conveniently located just off the main lobby of the Mt.
+Marathon Store is conveniently located in the Mt.
 Marathon building at 4201 Tudor Centre Drive.
-Kaladi Brothers Coffee is available, along with healthy snacks, fresh food, and a variety of healthy beverages.
-In addition to the healthy food options, the store offers a selection of vitamins, minerals, and other dietary supplements to support your health and well-being.
+We offer Kaladi Brothers coffee, locally-sourced fresh salads and sandwiches, wholesome snacks, and a variety of beverages.
+We also sell athletic clothing, fitness items, gym-bag essentials, and pain relief products.
+Browse our line of quality vitamins, minerals, and dietary supplements to support your health and well-being.

 For more information on these healthy education department activities and programs, as well as specific schedules, please click on the links above, or contact the health education department at (907) 729-2689.
 We look forward to walking with you on your wellness journey.